-Quick, name an interesting city in the Czech Republic!
+Quick, name one of the many interesting cities in the Czech Republic!

 Let us guess.
 You said Prague, didn’t you?